acidb/mobiscroll-docs/versioned_docs/version-5.24.0/vue/_auto-generated/eventcalendar/options_agenda.md

 missing

-Specifies different settings for different container widths, in a form of an object, where the keys are the name of the breakpoints, and the values are objects containing the settings for the given breakpoint.
+Specifies different options for different container widths, in a form of an object, where the keys are the name of the breakpoints, and the values are objects containing the options for the given breakpoint.

-:::caution
+:::info
 The available width is queried from the container element of the component and not the browsers viewport like in css media queries
 :::
 There are five predefined breakpoints:

-- xsmall - min-width: 0px
+- `xsmall` - min-width: 0px
-- small - min-width: 576px
+- `small` - min-width: 576px
-- medium - min-width: 768px
+- `medium` - min-width: 768px
-- large - min-width: 992px
+- `large` - min-width: 992px
-- xlarge - min-width: 1200px
+- `xlarge` - min-width: 1200px

-Custom breakpoints can be defined by passing an object containing the breakpoint property specifying the min-width in pixels.
+Custom breakpoints can be defined by passing an object containing the `breakpoint` property specifying the min-width in pixels.
 Example:

 ```
 responsive: {